What about Spiritual Drunkenness? Is Spiritual Drunkenness Biblical?

 A kundalini yoga teacher wrote:

-And a general pagan teaching on the joys of spiritual drunkenness:
+A general pagan teaching on the joys of spiritual drunkenness says:

 Understanding that the term “drunkenness” has many meanings is a good foundation for comprehending the ecstatic ritual experience.
 One can be “drunk” with joy.